-The College makes a significant contribution to 11-16 education in the local area through:
+In addition to its core objectives the College has continued to develop its work with partners and makes a significant contribution to 11-16 education in the local area through:

-- · Membership of the Hull Secondary Heads Group. - · Provision of teaching and enrichment activities with secondary school partners - .
-Centre for Excellence in Maths work undertaken with local secondary schools.
+- · Membership of the Hull Secondary Heads Group. - Provision of teaching and enrichment activities with secondary school partners. - Centre for Excellence in Maths work undertaken with local secondary schools - Ed Tech Demonstrator programme

-The College works with the 14-19 partnerships in Hull and the East Riding, with a range of local sports organisations and with local charities
+The College works with the 14-19 partnerships in Hull and the East Riding, with a range of local sports organisations and with local charities.

-Wilberforce is an Associate College of the Universities of Hull, Lincoln, Coventry (Scarborough Campus).
-York and Leeds Trinity.
+Wilberforce is an Associate College of the Universities of Hull, Lincoln, Coventry (Scarborough Campus), York and Leeds Trinity.

-Wilberforce continues to play an active role in the NORVIC partnership and the VENN partnership.
+Wilberforce continued to play an active role in the NORVIC partnership and the VENN partnership.

-During the year a partnership with the 'Living with Water' programme was developed, the programme is focused on raising public knowledge of water and its impact on the local area.
-This has resulted in an agreement to develop a community learning hub on the site with a planned opening during the 2020/21 academic year.
+During the year, a partnership with the 'Living with Water' programme was developed, the programme is focused on raising public knowledge of water and its impact on the local area.
+This has resulted in the development of a community learning hub on the site.